 - Square won ton wrappers can be substituted.
 Just push the pointed corners into the top of the pork hash or cut the corners (round off) prior to wrapping.

 Steamed Pork Hash

 Pork hash is best served right after cooking and my favorite way to eat pork hash is slathered in green onion and ginger sauce (shown).
-But you can eat it with plain soy or a sriracha/soy sauce like my youngest kids or skip the sauce toss it in saimin.
+But you can eat it with plain soy or a sriracha/soy sauce like my youngest kids or skip the sauce and toss these into a bowl of saimin.
 Bottom line…eat it the way you like and enjoy!

 Pork Hash – Pork & Shrimp Shumai

 |Cook time||15 minutes|

 |Meal type||Appetizer, Side Dish, Snack|

 - 1 Pound shrimp (peeled, deveined, and chopped)

 - 4 Large shiitake mushroom (soaked and chopped)

 - 1/4 Cup (heaped) green onions (chopped)